purescript-contrib/purescript-parsing/README.md

 Parser combinators are in this package in the module `Parsing.Combinators`.

 A parser combinator is a function which takes a parser as an argument and returns a new parser.
-The `Data.Array.many` combinator, for example, will repeat a parser as many times as it can.
-So the parser `many letter` will have type `Parser String (Array Char)`.
+The `many` combinator, for example, will repeat a parser as many times as it can.
+So the parser `many letter` will have type `Parser String (List Char)`.

 Running the parser